 Social proof messaging can help to guide purchasing decisions in all these areas, helping to narrow down product choice and ensuring parents can buy more easily and more confidently.

 It can help surface attributes such as product features.
-These could be the sensory-friendly fabrics or slim fit cuts we referenced earlier, or other useful features such as dirt-repellent or crease-resistant fabrics that make the life of a parent easier come the end of the school week and the dreaded uniform wash.
+These could be the sensory-friendly fabrics or slim fit cuts we referenced earlier or other useful features such as dirt-repellent or crease-resistant fabrics that make the life of a parent easier come the end of the school week and the dreaded uniform wash.

 The real-time aspect of the data used is not only important for identifying what’s popular at that particular point in time but can also be helped to warn shoppers when the stock of items they are browsing is running low.
-That’s especially vital given how short the back-to-school window can be and the inevitable back-to-school shop rush that happens when parents realise that what they bought earlier in the summer no longer fits or that the new term is looming faster than they realised.
+That’s especially vital given how short the back-to-school window can be and the inevitable back-to-school shop rush when parents realise that what they bought earlier in the summer no longer fits or that the new term is looming faster than they realised.

-It means customers can be sure they are getting the value and quality they are after while retailers can maximise the back-to-school sales opportunity.
+It means customers can be sure they are getting the value and quality they are after, while retailers can maximise the back-to-school sales opportunity.
 And that definitely deserves top marks.